Adoption Subsidy Payments

 The participant has the primary responsibility for providing verification.
 (See Participant Responsibilities – Providing Verification for additional policy.)

-For NA, all of the following income is required to be verified before eligibility is determined:
+For NA, income is required to be verified for all of the following before eligibility is determined:

-Reported on a new application, during the interview of a new application, or changes reported before the eligibility determination of a new application.
+When reported on a new application, during the interview of a new application, or changes reported before the eligibility determination of a new application.

-Changes after an eligibility determination of a new application (e.g., a renewal application, mid approval contact, etc.) and any of the following apply:
+For changes reported after an eligibility determination of a new application (e.g., a renewal application, Mid Approval Contact (MAC), etc.) and any of the following apply:

 The source of the income has changed.